jnj3uf212121/AzureSOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for one week:
 Start Time 2023-10-20 7:55
 Stop Time 2023-03-16 7:55